Immutable Log Storage as a Service on Private and Public Blockchains: Validation Case Study

-The LCaaS platform is a pay-as-you-go platform with a flat membership fee.
-Hence, the premium features such as integration with Ethereum are only available to users who pay the premium membership fee.
-Therefore, we introduce additional logic in the smart contract to only accept transactions from users who have paid their membership fee.
-Once the user's address is added to the allowed list, they can push super blocks into the published smart contract.
-The published smart contract stores the super blocks on the Ethereum blockchain and, upon successful submission, returns a receipt back to the \code{Ethereum} module.
+The published smart contract stores the SBs on the Ethereum blockchain and, upon successful submission, returns a receipt back to the \code{Ethereum} module.
 The receipt includes details of the transaction, such as the sender address, the content, the transaction hash, and the block number.

 All interactions with the Ethereum blockchain can be traced using Etherscan~\cite{etherscan}, a web dashboard connected to Ethereum blockchain.
 Known as Ethereum block explorer, Etherscan allows anyone to look up transactions' details by using the sender or recipient address, transaction hash, or block number.